Trade Secret Litigation and Confidentiality Agreements

 - Protecting your intellectual property assets (trademarks, service marks, trade dress, copyrights, etc.).

 Comprehensive workplace policies and agreements will contain numerous guidelines, some of which will depend upon the nature of your business.
-Caution should be exercised, and professional legal advice obtained, from an employment law attorney in order effective manage related risks.
+Caution should be exercised, and professional legal advice obtained, from an intellectual property attorney in order effective manage related risks.

 Whether you are an employer or an employee, consult with an attorney at Hinch Newman for assistance drafting, negotiating and litigating employment agreements.